LiviuCP/Matrix/README.md

 3. ERROR HANDLING

-The Matrix library contains error handling functionality that deals with various situations like: index out of bounds, incompatible iterators (e.g. belonging to different matrixes), etc. This functionality is by default enabled as a safety measure especially when newly using the class.
+The Matrix library contains error handling functionality that deals with various situations like: index out of bounds, incompatible iterators (e.g. belonging to different matrixes), etc. This functionality is by default enabled to ensure safe usage of the class.
 It can be disabled by adding #define ERROR_CHECKING_DISABLED before the matrix.h include statement.
-It is obviously recommended to do this only when the code implementation has been finished and all bugs and crashes have been corrected.
+It is obviously recommended to do this only when the code implementation (using matrix.h) has been finished and all bugs and crashes have been corrected.
 For the list of possible errors please consult errorhandling.h.

 There are two ways of triggering the errors: by assertion or by exception.
-By default assertions are made so each error will terminate the code immediately.
-They can be turned into exceptions by adding #define CONVERT_TO_EXCEPTIONS right after the previously mentioned define statement (and obviously before the matrix.h include).
-Exceptions should only be used when you necessarily need to capture an error with a try-catch block.
-I only enabled them in tst_exceptionstests.cpp where I tested that all necessary errors are triggered by the library code.
-In real application scenarios you would normally not require them but instead use asserts for debugging.
+By default, assertions are made so each error will terminate the code immediately.
+They can be turned into exceptions by adding #define CONVERT_TO_EXCEPTIONS right after the previously mentioned #define statement (and obviously before the matrix.h #include).
+Exceptions should only be used when you necessarily need to capture an error within a try-catch block.
+They have been enabled in tst_commonexceptiontests.cpp and tst_iteratorexceptiontests.cpp, in order to easily and effectively test that all necessary errors are triggered by the matrix.h library code when needed.

 For any questions please feel free to comment on my repo.